 Dover

 § This page gives an overview of the Dover local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Dover, on the Kent coast, is famed for its White Cliffs rising above the English Channel.
 Dover Castle dominates the skyline, with centuries of history overlooking the busy port.
 The town itself has harbours, promenades, and historic sites, while the surrounding district includes Deal, with its castle and seaside charm, and Sandwich, a medieval Cinque Port town with winding streets.
 The coastline features chalk cliffs, beaches, and nature reserves, while inland areas include rolling Kent countryside and villages.

-The administrative boundary of Dover can be viewed on OpenStreetMap: District Boundary of Dover.
+The administrative boundary of Dover can also be viewed on OpenStreetMap: District Boundary of Dover.

 Key Facts about Dover